HL7/fhircast-docs/docs/specification/STU1.md

 ### Event Notification Response

 The subscriber SHALL respond to the notification with an appropriate HTTP status code.
 In the case of a successful notification, the subscriber SHALL respond with an HTTP [RFC7231] 2xx response code to indicate a success; otherwise, the subscriber SHALL respond with an HTTP error status code.
-The Hub MAY use these statuses to track synchronization state.
+The hub MAY use these statuses to track synchronization state.

 #### Event Notification Response Example